PAIR-code/federated-learning/src/client/README.md

 You can pass a `FederatedClientModel` if you need custom behavior not supported by `tf.Model`s.
 See its [documentation](./models.ts) for the methods you will need to implement.

 Currently, we do not support loading the model automatically from the server (e.g. just doing `federated.Client(SERVER_URL)`).
-If the model you want to load client-side is only hosted on your federated learning server, but is a `tf.Model`, you can implement this fairly simply by statically serving the model files.
+If the model you want to load client-side is only hosted on your federated learning server, but is a `tf.Model`, you can implement this fairly simply by statically serving the model files, which are conveniently symlinked.
 Here is an example of how to do this with `express`:

 ```js
 // server